Web

 Image Source: CyberPeace Institue

-Messaging coming from CyberPeace’s Cyber4Healthcare program mirrors that of Cyber Polygon, with both agreeing that disinformation is digital plague leading to an “infodemic,” and that the path forward is through the WEF’s stated mission of fostering private-public collaborations — a closer union of corporation and state.
+Messaging coming from CyberPeace’s Cyber4Healthcare program mirrors that of Cyber Polygon, with both agreeing that disinformation is a digital plague leading to an “infodemic,” and that the path forward is through the WEF’s stated mission of fostering private-public collaborations — a closer union of corporation and state.

 According to a July, 2020 blog post by CyberPeace CEO Duguin, “The forms of infodemics may vary, but at their core they all share the same DNA: to alter people’s perception of reality, control their beliefs, change how things are presented and manipulate behavior.”